 It is often not enough to show that a genetic variant affects gene activity.
 The main challenge here is to establish a neutral model of when this is not the case and be able to reject it.
 In other words, if the genetic variant is not adaptive and is merely carried on neutrally, there is no selection to speak of.
 But if, on the other hand, the variant is more prevalent than expected by the neutral model, the variant would be subject to selection.
 One also has to show that this effect impacts the phenotype as a whole.
 If the impact is negative, the variant would be selected against and vice versa.

-Researchers exploit two biological features in evolution to present evidence for selection on regulatory variants.
+Researchers exploit two biological features in evolution to present evidence for selecting regulatory variants.
 One is the direction of the effect they produce on their target.
 The other is the aggregate effect many of the variants have on a set of genes in a particular biological pathway.
 A variant that consistently associates with higher expression of a gene across species is more likely to be subject to selection.
 That is, compared to variants that are linked by chance to a regulatory segment nearby the gene.
 A causal variant is more consistent with a situation in which it is selected for in species with higher gene expression.
 Similarly, a set of variants can be selected for or against if they produce changes in expression in a specific direction: activation or repression.
 This ultimately hinges on comparing the directionality of these effects to what is expected by chance alone.

 Whenever one has a dataset with many variables, there is always the problem of random associations.
 When working with genetic variants, their prevalence in populations and impact on the phenotypes may not be that obvious.
 Because selection doesn't act on individual genomic locations, multiple variants occur nearby, a minority of which are adaptive.
 The segment containing the adaptive and the nonadaptive traits passes to the next generation.
 So another challenge is to figure out which of these traits are causative and which are linked by virtue of being nearby or for some other reason.

 So far, I have presented the view that mutations in the regulatory regions affect the activity of the genes.
 These can be subject to selection which can be adaptive to the organism that carries them, contributing to their evolution.
 Many argue that this regulatory evolution is prevalent and is a source of great diversity in phenotypes and species.
 Identifying instances of regulatory evolution can be challenging, especially at the genome-wide level.
 First, one has to identify a location that impacts the gene activity.
 Second, show that this location is subject to selection, excluding all other linked locations that are not.
-And finally, identify the direction of selection, be it negative or positive, that is working on the trait.
+And finally, identify the direction of selection, whether negative or positive, that is working on the trait.

 A handful of organisms can be studied for this purpose.
 Each provides unique opportunities and challenges.
 Factoring in ethical, financial, and environmental constraints, one ends up with limited studies tailored to the particular subject of the experiment.
 The totality of evidence is, however, what matters.
 Even if a finding is derived from yeast or mice, it is one step closer to being investigated in humans.